bryanwweber/CanSen/docs/usage.rst

      --convert:
         Convert the input mechanism to CTI format and quit.
 If ``--convert`` is specified, the SENKIN input file is optional.
+     --multi:
+        Run multiple cases from the input file.
+Optional.
      -h, --help:
         Print this help message and quit.